 150+ Useful Character Quirks (Plus a Few Clichés to Avoid)

-Writing great characters is a constant balancing act — you want each one to have certain quirks and flaws, but you don’t want them to be SO zany that they’re off-putting to readers.
+Writing great characters is a constant balancing act — you want each one to have certain quirks and character flaws, but you don’t want them to be SO zany that they’re off-putting to readers.
 So how can you come up with realistic traits that humanize your characters, without falling into cliché?